- How to Fix Your Skin Barrier

 2. Cut back on the exfoliators

-We know, nothing leaves our skin feeling fresher and softer than a chemical exfoliator.
+We know, nothing leaves our skin feeling fresher and softer than a face scrub or chemical exfoliator.
 But, when the skin barrier is broken, it is so important to allow your complexion to heal.
-Unfortunately, in most cases, exfoliators only exacerbate the damage.
-Try stepping away from the scrubs for a couple of weeks (or until all signs of damage have cleared) before reintroducing a gentle scrub.
+And while exfoliators are great for removing dead skin cells on healthy skin, they can exacerbate things when the barrier is already damaged.

 4. Catch those zzz’s